Jacob-Ham/writeups/OffSecLabs/Potato/README.md

 ````

-Nope, not allowed, let download the backup and see if we can anything interesting
+Nope, not allowed. lets download the backup and see if we can anything interesting

 ```shell